 UACCM acknowledges the importance of honest academic behavior.
 This expectation applies to students taking courses on-campus and/ or via distance learning.
-The objective of the Academic Honor Code is to sustain a learning-centered environment in which all students are expected to demonstrate integrity, honor, and responsibility and to recognize the importance of being accountable for one's academic behavior.
+The objective of the Academic Honor Code is to sustain a learning-centered environment in which all students are expected to demonstrate integrity, honor, and responsibility, and to recognize the importance of being accountable for one's academic behavior.

-Cheating and plagiarism are considered Academic Honor Code violations.
+Cheating and plagiarism as well as the use of artificial intelligence applications (like ChatGPT) are considered academic honor code violations.
 These violations are handled through the following procedures:

-- An instructor who suspects a student is guilty of cheating or plagiarism within the instructor's class must inform the student of this suspicion and provide the student with an opportunity to respond to this accusation. - An instructor who believes a student is guilty of cheating or plagiarism within the instructor's class may take the following actions: - Issue a warning to the student; - · Lower the grade awarded to the student for the test or paper; - Require the student to retake the test or rewrite the paper; - Award no credit for the paper or test; - Award the student a failing grade for the course; or - Other action specified in the course syllabus. - A student who receives any of the above actions who feels the action is unjust may appeal the instructor's decision to the Vice Chancellor for Academics.
-The student must present a written appeal to the Vice Chancellor for Academics within 10 days of the action by the instructor.
+- An instructor who suspects a student is guilty of cheating or plagiarism within the instructor's class must inform the student of this suspicion and provide the student with an opportunity to respond to this accusation. - An instructor who believes a student is guilty of cheating or plagiarism within the instructor's class may take the following actions: - Issue a warning to the student; - Lower the grade awarded to the student for the test or paper; - Require the student to retake the test or rewrite the paper; - Award no credit for the paper or test; - Award the student a failing grade for the course; or - Other action specified in the course syllabus. - A student who receives any of the above actions who feels the action is unjust may appeal the instructor's decision to the appropriate Academic Dean.
+The student must present a written appeal to the appropriate Academic Dean within 10 days of the action by the instructor.
 The appeal document should contain the reason for the appeal.
-The Vice Chancellor for Academics will hold, within 10 class days of receipt of the appeal document, a hearing with the student and the instructor.
-The Vice Chancellor for Academics will notify the student of the decision within three workdays or class days of the conclusion of the hearing.
-The decision of the Vice Chancellor for Academics is final.
+The Academic Dean will hold, within 10 class days of receipt of the appeal document, a hearing with the student and the instructor and present the findings to the Chief Academic Officer.
+The decision of the Academic Dean is final, and the student will be notified of the decision within three working or class days of the conclusion of the hearing.